Slippery When Wet: Warehouse Trip and Slip Hazards

 Warehouse Trip Hazards

 - Pallets.
 They’re one of the most common items in warehouses, so it’s understandable if a few get lost in the shuffle.
 Both empty and occupied pallets are serious trip hazards for anyone walking through a warehouse, including forklift drivers dismounted from the control cabin.
+OSHA slip, trips & fall prevention includes careful cleanup after any pallet breaks, and using pallets that are structurally sound.

 - Bad visibility.
 If you can’t see a trip hazard, it’ll probably cause a fall.
 Ensure your warehouse has adequate lighting for everyone – forklift drivers included.